joranch/ktor_chat_app/README.md

 # Ktor chat app
-Ktor chat app is a simple live chat app made together with the [Ktor chat server] (https://github.com/joranch/ktor-chat).
+Ktor chat app is a simple live chat app made together with the [Ktor chat server](https://github.com/joranch/ktor-chat).
 It uses web sockets with ktor to handle two way communication and give live updates to all the chat participants.

 It uses the following libraries, frameworks and  techniques:
 * [Jetpack compose](https://developer.android.com/jetpack/compose) - Toolkit for building UI